itisusama-writer/marionette-effect/chapters/all-chapters.md

 Somewhere across the city, the man in the luxury bungalow poured himself a drink, watching the same news coverage with a thin smile.
 The police were chasing ghosts.
 And the girls—his marionettes—were only just learning how tangled the strings really were.

----
-Title: "Chapter 7 - Strings in the Sunlight"
+"Chapter 7 - Strings in the Sunlight"
----

 The message arrived at exactly 11:45 a.m.